Writing YA and Children’s Fiction

 Opening on a Monday, Catherine’s teaching sessions will cover a range of issues crucial to the writing of children’s and young adult novels, such as plotting, characterisation, point-of-view and rewriting.
 Catherine will post video material and teaching notes, which will form a library of resources available only to this student group.

-Each week, three students will be asked to submit 3,000-word extracts from their novels-in-progress to a private online discussion space on a reputable educational platform, and will receive comments from the tutor and fellow students (both private one-to-one comments and comments in the group discussion space).
+Each week, three students will be asked to submit 3,000-word extracts from their novels-in-progress to our educational platform and will receive comments from the tutor and fellow students (both private one-to-one comments and comments in the group discussion space).
 This provides focused feedback and encourages students to develop their capacity to self-edit, to read as writers, and to receive and provide constructive criticism.

 Weekly workshop timetable